ristekoss/rust-sso-ui-jwt/README.md

 # rust-sso-ui-jwt

-A rust library crate for using SSO UI login data as JWT
+Rust library for JWT utilities from SSO UI

+## Usage

+See the [examples](https://github.com/ristekoss/rust-sso-ui-jwt/tree/main/examples) for reference on using this library.

 ## Maintainers